mdawaffe/Congregate/README.md

 one) for the cron syncs.

-If you're interested in having a copy of the venue as it existed when you checked in to it, real time updates are the only way to get that data.
+If you're interested in having a copy of the venue as it existed when you checked in to it, real time notifications are the only way to get that data.

 ### Setup
 1. Make sure `client/pushed-checkins` is writable by your webserver.